netguru/Kissme/README.md

 4. Automate KeychainWrapper framework generation
 5. Migrate to kotlin-multiplatform Gradle plugin
 6. Clean up .pom dependencies declarations
-7. Add frontend support - experimental, consider, need help
+7. Add experimental JavaScript support - call for ideas

 Kissme is an open source project developed and maintained by Kotlin community.
 Feel free to contribute to the project.